Three French MEPs to stay on election-observation blacklist

 It is not meant to be public, but is lately being leaked to media to give it extra force.

-And last week's court verdict meant the DEG could flex its muscle even more in future, a parliament source said.
+And last week's court verdict meant the DEG could flex its muscle even more, a parliament source said.

-"It means no other MEPs can legally challenge DEG decisions in future because the court said they are an 'exclusively internal' matter," the source said.
+"It means no other MEPs can legally challenge DEG decisions in future because the court said they're an 'exclusively internal' matter," the source said.

-"It's an important principle also in terms of what we're trying to do after Qatargate," the parliament contact added, referring to the bribery scandal last year, which saw the parliament promise to crack down on shady behaviour across the board in future.
+"It's an important principle also in terms of what we're trying to do after Qatargate," the parliament contact added, referring to a bribery scandal last year, which saw the parliament promise to crack down on shady behaviour across the board.

 All of those on the current DEG blacklist have strong pro-Russian sympathies, but Juvin, Lacapelle, and Mariani have toned down their support for Moscow since the Ukraine invasion in February 2022.

-Other MEPs who were previously listed or received official DEG warnings were leftwing French, Irish, and Spanish politicians who went on freelance trips to Latin America and a centre-right Italian who went to Kazakhstan.
+Other MEPs who were previously listed or received official DEG warnings were leftwing French, Irish, and Spanish politicians who went on freelance trips to South America and a centre-right Italian who went to Kazakhstan.

+"This court ruling represents a big success for the European Parliament," German centre-right MEP David McAllister, who co-chairs DEG, told EUobserver.

+"The procedure according to which the DEG can and will exclude members is part of a broader reform process, which was launched following the eruption of the corruption scandal including Qatar and which intends to counter foreign interference," he added.